BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 Nepali has great prosody.

 In 2012, I was speaking Nepali with a gentleman in New Hampshire.
 I used the phrase "अनि पछि निदो गर्नेछु/ani pacchi nido garchhu" (meaning: "and I'll decide later").
-It occurred there's a prosody to a phrase like that: a-**ni**/pa-**chhi**, ni-**do**/gar-**chhu**.
+It occurred there's a prosody to a line like that: a-**ni**/pa-**chhi**, ni-**do**/gar-**chhu**.
 There's the vowel-terminated second syllable of all 4 words, the rhyming of "ni" and "chhi", and the slant rhyming of "chhi" and "chhu".

 Studying Nepali has been a nice experience.
 Grammatically commanding, intimate, emotive, and sophisticated.